VictoriqueMoe/Shana/README.md

 Each class defined by a `@Discord()` or `@singleton()` are all registered with tsyringe's global object registry container. and is injected into the constructors of classes that need them.

-There also exists Spring-link `@PostConstruct` annotations to facilitate the post construction initialisation method that is called after the object is constructed and resolved
+There also exists Spring-like `@PostConstruct` annotations to facilitate the post construction initialisation method that is called after the object is constructed and resolved and `@Property` used to inject settings from source agnostic paths

 ### <ins>Package Design</ins>